Toast IPO: the restaurant software maker’s TOST shares debut on the NYSE today

 - Was Toast impacted by the COVID-19 pandemic?
 Its employees certainly were.
 In April 2020, Toast announced it was laying off half of its workforce as restaurants shuttered across the world and restaurant revenue sharply fell.

 - How much is Toast worth?
 In November 2020, CNBC said Toast was worth $8 billion—over $3 billion more than at the start of the pandemic.
+According to the Boston Globe, the new share price would put Toast’s valuation in the $20 billion range.

 - How many restaurants use Toast’s software?
 The company says around 48,000 restaurants use its software today.